abdollahpour/javaee-mongodb-boilerplate/README.md

     maven clean install

 You ear file is `ear/target/boilerplate-ear.ear`.
-You can open [admin panel](localhost:9990) on you wildfly and deploy the ear file.
+You can open [admin panel](localhost:9990) on wildfly and deploy the ear file.

 [wildfly-mongodb-module]: https://github.com/abdollahpour/wildfly-mongodb-module